archtechx/money/README.md

 To work with the registered currencies, use the bound `CurrencyManager` instance, accessible using the `currencies()` helper.

 ### Creating a currency

+This package provides only USD currency by default.

 You can create a currency using one of the multiple supported syntaxes.
 ```php